I get questions...

 I See you have several fiction titles - should I read them in any particular order?

-I'd read them in the order they were published: Black Bird, Ghost, 9/11, A Field of Red and Black Ice.
-While the books are not really a series, there are some characters and other items that reappear.
+I'd read them in the order they were published: Black Bird, Ghost, 9/11, then the Frank Harper series.
+While the books are not really a series, there are some characters that reappear.
 Keep an eye out for Doris the waitress--she's all over the place.

 I see some of your characters reappear in other books.
 Is there a guide or FAQ for who appears in which books?

 Nothing yet, but I might work up something in the future.
 I'm inspired by this AMAZING guide to Stephen King's books and characters--it was created by Gillian over at TessieGirl and charts every book and character in a whole batch of Stephen King books, not including the Dark Tower series.